Try adjusting your search terms

 Yes, Stonehill provides transportation services for residents to appointments and outings.
 This ensures that residents can maintain their independence and participate in community activities.

-Stonehill provides a homelike environment with private and semi-private rooms where residents can personalize their space with furniture and decorations.
-This approach helps create a comfortable and welcoming atmosphere.
+Stonehill provides a homelike environment with private and couples rooms where residents can personalize their space with furniture and decorations.
+Resident rooms are organized into households with common dining areas.
+This approach helps create a comfortable and welcoming atmosphere, encourage connection between residents, and facilitate resident care.

 Families are considered integral team members in the care process at Stonehill.
 The staff collaborates with family members to ensure that care plans align with the wishes and goals of residents.

-The Memory Care unit at Stonehill features a household model with 16 private suites, providing a secure and comfortable environment.
-Residents have access to a secure outdoor courtyard, which enhances their living experience.
+The Memory Care unit at Stonehill features a household model with 16 private suites.
+The household includes a large living room with television, fireplace, and large windows; a kitchen and dining area; and a secure outdoor patio.

 For more information or to schedule a tour, you can contact Michelle Dura at 563.690.9655.
 She can provide details regarding admissions and answer any questions you may have.

-The therapy team at Stonehill consists of licensed physical, occupational, and speech therapists, as well as a wellness director.
-This team is dedicated to providing personalized therapy services based on individual needs.
+The therapy team at Stonehill consists of licensed physical, occupational, and speech therapists.
+This team is dedicated to providing personalized, professional therapy services based on individual needs.

-To reserve a room for skilled nursing and short-term rehab, you can call Michelle Dura at 563.690.9655.
+To reserve a room for skilled nursing and short-term rehab, you can call our Admissions Specialist at 563.690.9655.
 They will assist you with the reservation process and answer any questions you may have.

 If you need transportation to the facility for post-acute care, it is recommended to arrange this prior to your arrival.
 You may also contact Stonehill for assistance and recommendations regarding transportation options.